BestReviews is reader-supported and may earn an affiliate commission. Details

-Equipped with an advanced HEPA filter system which removes pollutants, allergens, and dirt.
-Combines the power of two motors to provide optimal suction.
+Equipped with an advanced HEPA filter system that removes pollutants, allergens, and dirt.
+Two motors for optimal suction.
 Weighs less than 14 pounds, making it easy to push and steer, and comes with a crevice tool, dirt brush, and upholstery brush.
-The 10-foot hose makes it easier to access tight spaces.

 Emptying the canister can be a bit messy.